Morgan-Griffiths/wordle/README.md

     - validate MCTS. validate the MCTS tree.
 Outputs a pdf
     - validate the replay buffer.
 Check your model inputs to make sure the representations are correct.
     - validate model updates.
 Step through the model learning process.

+#### Frontend

+There is a small frontend for this project located [here](https://github.com/Morgan-Griffiths/wordle_frontend)

+To show the bot in action:
+1. Train a version with main.py
+2. Store your desired weights/date-time/model.checkpoint as weights/production.checkpoint
+3. Run `python server.py`
+4. Switch to wordle_frontend and run `python app.py`
+5. Navigate to localhost:5000
+6. Watch your bot take its first steps!

 ## Strategy